 They often reveal character traits and power dynamics.

 Or they create a place so perfectly symmetrical, the audience feels instantly overwhelmed.
+If you know anything about Wes Anderson's directing style, you know he loves a symmetrical frame.

 Blocking the actor in a symmetrical shot can be a very effective way to lead the viewer to a certain feeling or emotion.
+This video is part of our Filmmaking Techniques Masterclass allows us to visualize the power of blocking and staging.

 Note that leading the eye of the viewer should be your priority in every scene you frame.
 Blocking often uses leading lines to control what the audience sees, and how they see it.
 This affects how they interpret it.